 “I have three seven-year-olds on the team who are all competing at national levels, and one lad will be out there in the mud enjoying himself, even if it’s chucking down.”

 The Tillington centre takes on a number of schools, parties and first-timers and La Roche insists: “They all leave having enjoyed it.
 We encourage everyone to get involved.

 “We have nearly 20 people on our team, we’re the biggest in the country and have won the last two Best Regional Mountainboard Team awards.”

-The enthusiastic instructor volunteered to become the sport’s governing body (ATBA) chairman in 2008 and explained: “When I took over, there weren’t enough volunteers, so I dragged my friends into the association.
+The enthusiastic instructor volunteered to become the sport’s governing body (ATBA) chairman in 2008 and explained: “When I took over, there weren’t enough volunteers, so I dragged my friends into

 “Now there are about 20 people on the committee doing different jobs and promoting the sport."